mmmarxdr/mmmarxdr/README.md

 Hi there 👋

-🔭 I’m currently working on freelance projects
+🔭 I’m currently working on Web applications projects
 🌱 I’m currently learning Fullstack Development
-👯 I’m looking to collaborate on exciting web development projects 📚 Currently pursuing a degree in Information Systems Engineering 📫 How to reach me: marxdr7@gmail.com
+📚 Currently pursuing a degree in Information Systems Engineering 📫 How to reach me: marxdr7@gmail.com